ilitygergo/node.js-project/README.md

-#  Node.js-Mentoring
+#  Node.js CRUD API
-This is my Node.js mentoring repository, where I can finish my module homeworks.
+Simple Node.js API for CRUD functions

 ## Get started
 Use *npm* and install the required dependencies with the `npm i` command inside each homework folder.